 Kennedy Institute of Rheumatology

-The Kennedy Institute is historically linked to the Kennedy Trust for Rheumatology Research (KTRR), but also receives funding from numerous other sources including Arthritis Research UK, The Wellcome Trust, the Research Councils, the European Commission and a variety of smaller charities.
+The Kennedy Institute is historically linked to the Kennedy Trust for Rheumatology Research, but also receives funding from numerous other sources including Versus Arthritis, the Wellcome Trust, UKRI, the European Commission and a variety of industry partners.

 The Institute was formed in 1965 as the Mathilda and Terence Kennedy Institute of Rheumatology, in London.
 In 2011, the Institute joined the University of Oxford as an independent constituent Institute within the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Science (NDORMS).